My UX Design Process

 4. Hi-Fidelity Design and Prototype

-After I've lined up the research I can begin designing.
+Once my ideas have buy-in and feasibility has been established, I can begin designing.
 Decisions here are made easier because of the work completed in previous stages.
 I determine if I need to follow existing design systems or explore something new.

 • Key screens & all designs